Month: October 2024

 The last two optimizations targeted how the JVM works.
 Its JIT compiler profiles the interpreted Java bytecode and compiles often-used methods into machine code.
 Additionally, the JVM creates a class list at startup and initializes the JDK.
 All that slows down application startup and delays reaching the top speed.
 The GraalVM Ahead-Of-Time (AOT) compiler Native Image moves compilation and as much initialization work as possible to build time.
 That produces a native executable which starts at top speed.
 GraalVM Native Image ships alongside new Java versions.

-Using GraalVM Native Image comes at the price of some possibly showstopping constraints and a more expensive troubleshooting process.
+Using GraalVM Native Image comes at the price of some possibly showstopping constraints that do not affect most Java applications and a more expensive troubleshooting process.
 Many application frameworks, such as Helidon, Micronaut, Quarkus, and Spring Boot, support GraalVM Native Image.
 Some libraries, especially older ones, do not, which may be a showstopper.
 These constraints were not a factor in the 1BRC, as no external libraries were used.

 Finally, the JVM garbage collector frees up unused memory.
 But it also uses CPU time and memory.
 That is why applications that did not need garbage collection used the “no-op” Epsilon garbage collector.